dirac1/SecRouter/README.md

 [NAME]
 ======

-[NAME] is an Engineering students from The University Of Carabobo in Venezuela to design a prototype security router for SMEs and SOHO considering to main topics:
+[NAME] is a prototype security router for SMEs and SOHO made by engineering students from The University Of Carabobo in Venezuela, applying, network dissagregation,and FOSS.

-* Network dissagregation,
-* and FOSS solutions.

-Based on this premises and using python as the main framework we achieved a functional GUI controller for Debian-Based Raspberry Pi B2 OS (Raspbian), Adding simplicitto the network facilities already embedded in the Linux Kernel with the next capabilities configurations:
+Based on this premises and using python as the main framework.
+We achieved a functional GUI controller for Debian-Based Raspberry Pi B2 OS (Raspbian), Adding simplicity to the network facilities already embedded in the Linux Kernel with the next capabilities:

 * Remote login using ssh with the module paramiko
 * Stateful Firewall using xtables